Docker Community Edition vs Enterprise Edition and Their Release Cycle

 Thoughts on the New Version Scheme

 With the new format, once you understand how it works, you can instantly look at your version and determine how old it is.
-Then, with the predictable release cycle, you can anticipate the next stable or edge release.
+Then with a semi-predictable release cycle you can anticipate the next stable release and prepare for it accordingly.

 Which release channel of Docker are you using (or plan to use)?